krishmittal21/portfolio-v2-react/README.md

 # Portfolio v2
 This is a React portfolio website that showcases my skills and experience.
-It is built using the latest version of React and JavaScript.
+It is built using the latest version of React, JavaScript and TailwindCSS.

 # Getting Started
 To install the project, run the following commands: